google/applied-machine-learning-intensive/v2/02_data/00_introduction_to_colab/slides.md

 # What is Colab?

 * Colab is short for Google Colaboratory
-* Free in-the-browser programming environment
+* Free, in-the-browser programming environment
+* Requires no setup
-* Requires no setup, runs entirely on the Cloud
+* Runs entirely on the Cloud
-* Like a Jupyter notebook that is stored in Google Drive
+* Similar to a Jupyter notebook that is stored in Google Drive
 * Available at https://colab.research.google.com

 <!--

-Colab notebooks run by connecting to virtual machines that have maximum lifetimes that can be as much as 12 hours.
+Colab notebooks run by connecting to virtual machines that have maximum lifetimes of up to 12 hours.
 Notebooks will also disconnect from VMs when left idle for too long.
 Maximum VM lifetime and idle timeout behavior may vary over time, or based on your usage.

 Colab focuses on supporting Python and its ecosystem of third-party tools.
-There is currently not support for other Jupyter kernels like R or Scala.
+There is not currently support for other Jupyter kernels like R or Scala.

 More documentation on Colab can be found at https://research.google.com/colaboratory/faq.html

-A good introductory notebook can be found here https://colab.sandbox.google.com/notebooks/intro.ipynb#scrollTo=GJBs_flRovLc
+A good introductory notebook can be found here https://colab.sandbox.google.com/notebooks/intro.ipynb#scrollTo=GJBs_flRovLc -->

--->

 ---